ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-04-nvda-pltr-defense-lead.md

 **8:15 AM ✅ RELEASED — ADP Private Payrolls (Feb): +63K** — Beat vs. ~43K consensus and well above the revised Jan figure of 11K (revised down from 22K).
 Best hiring since July 2025, led by construction and education/health services.
 However, gains remain concentrated — ADP notes the pay premium for job-changers hit a record low, signaling no broad labor market acceleration.
 Context for Friday's NFP: constructive but not definitive.
 Jan's sharp downward revision is a red flag to carry into the BLS print.

 **10:00 AM ✅ RELEASED — ISM Services PMI (Feb): 56.1** — Significant beat vs. Jan 53.8; highest reading since July 2022 and 20th consecutive month of expansion.
 Business Activity surged to 59.9 (+2.5pts), New Orders jumped to 58.6 (+5.5pts).
 Prices Index eased to 63.0 from 66.6 — modest disinflation in services, which is exactly what the Fed wants to see.
-This print complicates the rate-cut narrative: a resilient services economy alongside geopolitical inflation = Fed stays on hold. **Note: JOLTS (Jan Job Openings) is not released today — scheduled for March 13.**
+This print complicates the rate-cut narrative: a resilient services economy alongside geopolitical inflation = Fed stays on hold.

 **2:00 PM ⏳ UPCOMING — Fed Beige Book** — First release since Iran escalation.
 Energy inflation commentary will drive rates immediately.
 Watch for anecdotal evidence of supply chain disruption, freight cost pressures, and any mention of geopolitical demand impacts on business sentiment.
 A hawkish read = yields spike, risk-off deepens.